 NMFS determined that CQE eligibility applied to 46 Alaskan communities, based on certain criteria for size, accessibility, and historical participation in the halibut or sablefish fisheries.
-Currently, 25 communities have formed non-profit corporations and have applied for and been approved to obtain QS by transfer.4 Of those 25 CQEs, 5 have purchased QS.
-CQEs may also apply to NMFS to be able to participate in the CHLAP by purchasing CHPs and are authorized to receive Community Charter Halibut Permits which is similar to a CHP, but available only to CQEs.
-To date, 20 CQEs have applied for and been issued Community CHPs.
-Although CQE's may also receive CHPs by purchasing (i.e., transferring) them from non-CQE permit holders, no CQE has received any CHPs by transfer to date.
+Currently, 25 communities have formed non-profit corporations and have applied for and been approved to obtain QS by transfer.
+Of those 25 CQEs, 5 have purchased QS.

-4 NMFS website includes a list of CQE's currently registered:
+&lt;sup>8 NMFS website includes a list of CQE's currently registered: